kschang77/Code-Refactor/README.md

-# Homework1
+# Code Refactor Project

-Homework 1 Refactor: refactoring Horiseon Website for accessibility and semantic web standards.
+Refactoring Horiseon Website for accessibility and semantic web standards, by incorporating semantic HTML5 tags properly, adding meta tags, adding ALT text to images, adding reader tags when appropirate, and so on.

 ## Getting Started